 A lot of people are interested in Shakespeare play-reading.
-We’ll be restarting our play-reading group in September, and we’ve just published a new version of Macbeth, which we’ll play-read then.
-We hope that some of you will join us by play-reading the same play in September, and perhaps let us know how it went, by completing a play-reading report, which we’ll publish, provided it meets our standards for posts.
+Westart our play-reading group in September and run through to April or May.
+We’ve just published a new version of Macbeth (MFFEV5.20), which we’ll play-read again soon.
+We hope that some of you will join us by play-reading Macbeth and perhaps let us know how it went, by completing a play-reading report, which we’ll publish, provided it meets our standards for posts.

 At the time of writing, it’s the start of July, so we’ve got two months to go.
 This seems like a long time, but it takes quite a bit of time to prepare for your first play-reading, so you’ll probably need the time – and anyway, nearly everything you have to do is fun.

 We’ve published quite a few posts on play-reading, which you should find complementary to this one.
 The main ones you might like to look ad are:

 - How to get started running a Shakespeare play-reading

 - The innovative tools we offer to explore a Shakespeare play

 In addition there’s a check-list of ten activities you need to undertake to get prepared for the first play-reading.
 You’ll find it at:

 So why are we writing yet another post on this topic?
 Well the focus of this post is building your (and others’) skills in using our tool-set, so you have the confidence to go-ahead and actually start play-reading, using Macbeth as our example.
 We’ll walk you through a number of steps and we’ll start on that right now.

 There’s a lot of detail in this post.
 Don’t feel obliged to read it all in one go.
 Take it step at a time, and don’t just read it – try it out by opening the script window when suggested and make the suggested changes.